Justine Nalbach has had her dwarf trees featured in an article on "Gardens All," titled: "Dwarf Fruit Trees for Your Backyard Orchard."

 - One brand of soil I use is pro-mix HP, it contains peat moss, limestone, and mycorrhizae.
-It's a good base, and you can always add sand, vermiculite, and a non-manure compost, worm castings, or whatever you have access to at your local nursery or gardening center.
+It's a good base, and you can always add sand, vermiculite, non-manure compost, worm castings, or whatever you have access to at your local nursery or gardening center.

 - The best pH for the soil is between 5.5 and 6.5.
 Anything above or below that may cause the plant to have nutrient deficiencies.
-Too acidic or alkaline of a soil will cause too much stress on the plant.
+Too acidic or alkaline of soil will cause too much stress on the plant.
 That's why creating your own soil mix allows you to have the most control over its environment.

 Which Variety of Dwarf Citrus Tree Is Best for You?